Skip to Content

 7. Repeat the cutting and ironing for the bumblebee body after the fray check is almost dry.

-8. Unscrew the embroidery hoop to its maximum, and put it on to the onesie.
+8. Unscrew the embroidery hoop to its maximum, and put it onto the onesie.

 Don’t pull and try to straighten the onesie inside the hoop, this will stretch the knit of the onesie and thus cause the bonding to break and pattern to go off position.Onesie Applique Embroidery Hoop